15 Exciting Chinese New Year Snacks To Enhance Your Celebrations

 During Chinese New Year festivities, which can often last a full week, people spend much of their time with family and friends.

-Delicious food is central to these joyful gatherings, and Chinese New Year snacks appear everywhere during the festive period.
+Delicious food is central to these joyful gatherings.
+This is why Chinese New Year snacks appear everywhere during the festive period.
 They are often exchanged during "Bai nian," where people greet each other and exchange wishes for luck.

-Many Chinese New Year snacks hold significant meanings, symbolising various hopes and aspirations for the year ahead.
-For example, many believe pineapple tarts bring good fortune, while almond biscuits symbolise wealth.
+Many Chinese New Year snacks hold significant meanings.
+They often symbolise various hopes and aspirations for the year ahead.
+For example, many believe pineapple tarts bring good fortune.
+On the other hand, almond biscuits symbolise wealth.
 When people offer or receive these snacks, they exchange goodwill and good wishes with one another.

 Let's explore 15 popular Chinese New Year snacks, featuring some of our personal favourites: